lasersell/lasersell-sdk/README.md

 ### 3. Automate exits with the stream

-Connect to the LaserSell stream to receive real-time exit signals with pre-built transactions:
+Connect to the LaserSell Exit Intelligence stream to receive real-time exit signals with pre-built transactions:

 ```ts
 import {